 If you are interested in a sacred artwork created just for you, big or small, please contact me email@example.com

 To celebrate the last 43 years of my incarnation and to prepare for the next 43 I decided to have a party with my favorite people and things; great artwork, yummy food, wonderful people and live music.
 This show features several of my solo pieces as well as collaborations with Nicolas Caesar and Jombi Superstar.
 It was a BLAST!

 My Inner Landscapes series was inspired by the diversity of California’s coastline.
-This series of mixed media works on handmade papers are 11 by 14 inches in a 14 by 20 inch creme colored matt, $60 each and $10 for shipping and handling.
-I find it hard to describe my own work.
-Luckily I have some wonderful writer collectors.
-This is what Forbidden Light has to say about my artwork:
+This series of mixed media works on handmade papers are 11 by 14 inches in a 14 by 20 inch creme colored matt, $50 each including for shipping and handling.
+Paypal firstname.lastname@example.org

 The Day of the Dead Show was a huge success featuring fabulous art and beautiful live music, with lots of our artworks finding new homes.
 We have been invited to do a monthly Second Saturday art nite at The Clubhouse.
 Nicolas Caesar explains our mission: “It was one of the best art experiments we’ve done, taking art back to the people, creating a unintimidating environment, showcasing affordable art, reminding people that they can still buy are from real people from their community.
 Art is accessible again!”